Samira Islam: Early life and education

 Islam was born in al-Hafuf, al-Ahsaa, Saudi Arabia.
 Following her secondary education, Islam was sent to Egypt to finish her schooling.
-She initially enrolled at the Medical School of the University of Alexandria but transferred to the School of Pharmacy after a year.
-Here she obtained a BSc in Pharmacy and Pharmaceutical Sciences in 1964, followed by a Masters in 1966.
+She initially enrolled at the Medical School at Alexandria University but transferred to the School of Pharmacy after a year.
+Here she obtained a BSc in pharmacy and pharmaceutical sciences in 1964, followed by a Masters in 1966.
 Islam continued to study pharmacology, becoming the first Saudi woman to earn a PhD in 1970.

 Career

 In 1971, Islam began to lecture at King Abdulaziz University.
 She was appointed Academic Advisor for the girl's section of the Makkah and Jeddah branches of the university in 1973.
 She worked to establish formal university education for Saudi women.
 She became Vice Dean of the Faculty of Medicine in 1974.
 In 1983, she was appointed as Professor of Pharmacology, becoming the first person from Saudi Arabia to achieve this.

 Islam has been recognized as an advocate of the nursing profession and founded the first faculty of nursing in Saudi Arabia in 1976.